The following post is from Rachel of The Minimalist Mom:

 Have you ever made a mistake and the person who should be most upset by it tells you not to worry about it?
 Has it not been a fantastic gift when someone easily forgives you when you accidentally inconvenienced them?

 Give those around you your best self for the holidays.
-Give them your love and forgiveness without a thought to receiving anything in return.
+Give them your love and forgiveness without the thought of receiving anything in return.

 What gifts do you give, or receive, that aren’t bought at a store?